natebarksdale/natebarksdale.github.io/src/content/blog/2009-07-10-hibi-no-neiro-video-by-sour-and-friends.md

 description: Celebrate Friday with a unique blend of crowdsourced creativity and J-pop by SOUR, featuring fans from around the world.
 emoji: 🌍
 tags:
+  - 🌍 Culture
+  - 🎵 Music
-  - 📼 webcam
+  - 🌐 Blogging
-  - 🎶 music
+  - 🇯🇵 Japan
-  - 🌏 culture
+  - 🌍 Diversity
 haiku: |
   Fans from afar join,
   Dancing with joy in each frame,